mcostillas/C.L.U.M.S_Test/README.md

 # C.L.U.M.S_Test

-npm install cypress
+1.npm install cypress
-npx cypress run
+2.npx cypress run

-If the Given Website does not run just Close the cypress and the website and restart it over again
+If the Given Website does not run just Close the cypress and the website and run it over again